DongJoonPark0321/dongjoonpark0321.github.io/_pages/research.md

 ## Research Overview

-My research examines how transformations in higher education shape career trajectories, rewards, and mobility for doctorate recipients.
+My research examines how individuals navigate changes in higher education and how these experiences shape career trajectories, rewards, and mobility for doctorate recipients.
 I focus on topics such as:

 - The effects of interdisciplinary research (IDR) on job satisfaction and education–occupation alignment.
 - The role of university structures and faculty diversity in shaping graduate training.